Window Replacement Cost in San Francisco (2026)

 Community❓Common Questions

-Yes, San Francisco requires a building permit for most window replacements, particularly if they are visible from the street.
-Fees typically range from $250 to $600 for standard projects, but can reach 6-9% of total construction costs for major renovations.
+Yes.
+The San Francisco Planning Department requires a building permit for all window replacements, especially those visible from the street.
+Permit and plan review fees typically range from $250 to $600 depending on the project valuation.

 📊Our Methodology